deadl1f7/DCS-Git-Utils/README.md

 DCS shuffles the keys in the configs when saving, to be able to version control, we need to sort the keys of config objects.

+## Alternatives to running it

+- npx dcs-git-utils
+- download the exe's from releases
+- clone the repo

 ## Flow

 - If .miz is selected, extracts content into ./out and sorts all configs.